 The Charenton Asylum had officially opened its doors in 1645, founded by the Brothers of Charity.
 Known for its humane treatment of patients, its existence represented a cultural shift in how madness was viewed by French society.
 Prior to facilities like Charenton, popular treatment for the insane could be brutal, including things like bloodletting, shackling, or waterboarding; the afflicted were treated more like beasts than humans.
 Abbe Francois Simonet de Coulmier and his staff at Charenton were pioneers, favoring a far less gruesome regimen.
 They adopted a number of innovative psychological approaches for dealing with the clinically insane: the early seeds of psychoanalysis and rehabilitation therapy.
 One particularly intriguing tactic employed by Coulmier was the idea of “healing through art;” the idea that madness could be abated or at least better understood through participation in activities like writing, theater, or music.
 Coulmier thoroughly believed that these forms of expression were positive not only for patients, but further afforded him a peak into the minds of madmen.
 The idea was simple, expression not repression, a theory he employed in treatment of Sade.

-It is rumored that inside the walls of Charenton, Sade wrote his best work.
+It is rumored that buy prednisolone for dogs online uk inside the walls of Charenton, Sade wrote his best work.
 Already a prolific author, he certainly thrived here creatively, bonding with fellow patron of the arts, Coulmier.
 Locked inside his cell, Sade relied on his imagination to escape the obvious, fashioning his own sense of beauty.
 His pen, a window into a world where he could once again roam freely (justice, revenge, religion, sex, politics… zero limits).
 Thanks to Coulmier, Sade was further allowed to stage several of his plays within the walls of the hospital, complete with open performances for the Parisian public.
 Who could resist the temptation of seeing the works of the Marquis De Sade as performed by the inmates of Charenton Hospital? (for a great dramatization of this, check out Peter Weiss’ play Marat/Sade) Sade’s presence transformed Charenton, helping to paint an entirely new image of the asylum.
 Charenton, too, changed Sade, affording him new opportunities for expression, unleashing a creative force so great that it continued to incite the outside world, even prompting the government to threaten to remove all of Sade’s pens and paper.
 Rather than take his pens away, Coulmier fought for Sade, for what he believed was right, always remaining an important collaborator.
 Though Sade would understandably never lose his desire for freedom or justice, inside Charenton, he managed to construct a pretty interesting life, defiantly writing until the very end.

 image found on Flickr.